ghzeni/blockgame-guide/README.md

       superluigi83
 ===================

 Hi, thanks for reading the whole book, or just skipping to the end or whatever.
-I think Blockgame is really neat, though somewhat cryptic, and I hope this book has helped you get into it.This ended up being way longer than I thought it would*, and I'm sorry if it's a bit wordy but I wanted this to be a bit more comprehensive than the previous one.
+I think Blockgame is really neat, though somewhat cryptic, and I hope this book has helped you get into it.
+This ended up being way longer than I thought it would*, and I'm sorry if it's a bit wordy but I wanted this to be a bit more comprehensive than the previous one.
 If you're struggling to find some items or want to return this

 [*wait til she sees Vol. 2 lol -cheddar]